Operating the Anglo Australian Telescope

 The decision to build the telescope was made in 1967 following conversations between the Australian Academy of Science, the Royal Society in London and the Australian and UK governments.

 Its purpose: to open up the southern skies for further study.
+It was the telescope that revealed the nature of the Boomerang Nebula, known as the coldest place in the Universe.

 One of the first astronomers to work on the AAO was David Malin, an English-born former chemist whose previous work was in optical and electron microscopy.